 Can I study BTECs with A Levels?

-Yes, many combinationas are possible.
-Your options will be fully discussed at your advice and guidance or interview appointment and at enrolment.
-See our Guide to choosing courses for more information
+Yes, many combinations are possible.
+Your options will be fully discussed at your course consultation or interview appointment and at enrolment.
+See our Guide to choosing courses for more information.

 How can I get more information on courses?

 Full information can be found on our individual Course pages

 What is the dress code at college?

 Students are able to wear whatever they want but we ask that you dress appropriately for the college environment.

 Is there any financial assistance available?

 Yes, we provide financial assistance through the 16-19 Bursary Fund.
 Please see our Bursary page for further information.

 No we don’t.
 Greater Manchester Transport offers a concessionary scheme for students travelling